aaronseth-a/test-your-mind/README.md

 ## INSTALLATION

 No installation is necessary.
-Simply go to the link:   and play.
+Simply go to the link: <a href="https://aaronseth-a.github.io/test-your-mind/">https://aaronseth-a.github.io/test-your-mind/</a>  and play.

 ## CRITERIA